 VISITATION GUIDELINES DUE TO COVID-19

 One visitor at a time per patient will be permitted, with a maximum stay of 2 hours per visitor.
-Starting Monday, visiting hours will be as follows:
+Visiting hours are as follows:

 - 10a-4pm, Monday through Friday